 After you have been admitted to the masters programme, upload the following documents in your existing file to the KIT online application system:

-- Please note that your application will NOT be processed if these documents are not part of your application file and if the previous steps were not followed.
-Upload your documents in the online application system before 31 March 2022.
+Please note that your application will NOT be processed if these 3 documents are not part of your application file and if the previous steps were not followed.
+Applicants will not be mailed about missing documents.
+Upload your documents in the online application system before 15 March 2023.

-After you have followed the previous actions from step 2: Please fill in the separate registration form below for the application to the partial scholarship from KIT Scholarship Fund before 31 March 2022.
+After you have followed the previous actions from step 2: Please fill in the separate registration form.
+On 1 February the registration link will be published below.
+The application period will be open from 1 February to 15 March 2023.

 (ONLY fill in the form after you followed all previous steps!